 MRes - 2:2 (or international equivalent) in a relevant subject.

 Months of entry

-The Programme consists of a combination of research skills training provided by the Faculty of Medicine and Health Sciences Postgraduate Training Programme, together with supervised independent research, leading to completion of a PhD or a Masters by Research (MRes) thesis.
-Our students enjoy expert supervision, extensive training, leading-edge facilities, strong industrial links with major pharma companies and the opportunity to undertake short commercial placements.
-The School encourages students to present their own original research as abstracts and oral and/or poster communications within the School and at national and international scientific meetings.
+You'll enjoy expert supervision, extensive training, leading-edge facilities, strong industrial links with major pharma companies and the opportunity to undertake short commercial placements.
+The school encourages students to present their own original research as abstracts and oral and/or poster communications within the school and at national and international scientific meetings.

 - Use of bimolecular fluorescence complementation to investigate protein-protein interactions: investigation of receptor trafficking and receptor-effector interactions.